isabella232/OctoStyle/_pages/markdown.md

 1. Item 1
 2. Item 2

-You can nest lists, by adding three spaces before the nested list items.
+You can nest lists by adding three spaces before the nested list items.

 ```md
 1. Item 1